pkic/pkimm/categories/infrastructure-management/_index.md

 #### Guidance

-The network and deployment infrastructure should be aligned with the architecture and design of the PKI.
-In that terms, it provides details about how is the implementation done in the real environment.
+The network and deployment documentation of the infrastructure should be aligned with the architecture and design of the PKI.
+In other terms, it provides details about how the implementation is done in the real environment.

 The network and deployment infrastructure should be properly documented and maintained.
 The documentation should include the following:
 - PKI components and their dependencies